Status Pages

 Show Incident Reasons

-Choose whether to display the technical reason for incidents on your public page.
-This can be toggled in your status page settings.
+Choose whether to display reasons for incidents on your status page.

 Basic Authentication (Paid Plans)